 In a 2014 study published in the Journal of Agricultural and Food Chemistry, researchers found that red wine (even the nonalcoholic kind) killed more cavity-causing bacteria than water spiked with alcohol.
 If it takes getting purple mouth to prevent cavities, count me in.

 2. It might keep your allergies in check.

 Sounds weird, but it could be legit.
 In a recent review of nearly 80 studies published in the journal Diseases, researchers suggest that flavonoids, an antioxidant found in red wine, could reduce allergy and asthma symptoms.
 More research is needed to confirm these findings, but hey, it’s promising.

-3. It could delay the onset of Alzheimer's and Parkinson's disease.
+3. It could delay the onset of Alzheimer’s and Parkinson’s diseases.

 4. It could reduce your risk of depression.

 While heavy drinking has been associated with the issue of mental health, keeping your vino intake between two and seven five-ounce glasses a week might actually decrease your chances of developing the disorder, according to a 2013 study published in the journal BMC Medicine.

 5. It can help keep your blood sugar in check…if you have type 2 diabetes.

-In a 2015 study published in the journal Annals of Internal Medicine, Scientists assigned 224 patients with Type 2 Diabetes to one of three groups.
-The first (and luckiest) group was instructed to drink 5 ounces of red with dinner every night for two years (PARTY!).
+In a 2015 study published in the journal Annals of Internal Medicine, scientists assigned 224 patients who have type 2 diabetes to one of three groups.
+The first (and luckiest) group was instructed to drink five ounces of red with dinner every night for two years (PARTY!).
 The second (and second luckiest) had to drink five ounces of white.
-The last group drank mineral water.
-(Sad.)
+The last group drank mineral water (sad).
 By the end of the study, researchers found that the winos had better blood sugar control than those downing H2O.
 Plus, the red wine group improved their cholesterol levels.
 Merlot for all!